badiattila/pianostudio/README.md

-font-awesome is used from cdn https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css hover.css is used from cdn https://cdnjs.cloudflare.com/ajax/libs/hover.css/2.1.1/css/hover-min.css Hash tag positioning is inspired by https://css-tricks.com/hash-tag-links-padding/
+font-awesome is used from cdn https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css hover.css is used from cdn https://cdnjs.cloudflare.com/ajax/libs/hover.css/2.1.1/css/hover-min.css Hash tag positioning is inspired by https://css-tricks.com/hash-tag-links-padding/ Google maps integration uses the manuals found on the maps API intro page and course material.
+Emailjs.com integration is inspired by the code institute lectures.
+Instagram integration uses samlpe code from code institute and Instagrams own introductory how-to manuals.

 **This is for educational use and possibly will be the successor of the currently hosted www.pianostudio.hu in the future.**